Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Approximation of the point-to-point partition function

 \subsection{Multiple exceptional jumps are negligible}

 Lemma~\ref{cor_A_is_enough} states that instead of looking at the point-to-point partition function restricted to have a single large jump from $A_N^+(0,0)$ to $A_N^-(N,z)$, it suffices to look at the product of two point-to-plane partition functions, one looking forward the other one looking backward in time.
 In order to prove the stronger result in Proposition~\ref{prop_fact_part_func} it remains to show that samples with points outside of $A_N^+(0,0) \cup A_N^-(N,z)$ do not contribute to the $L^2$-limit of the partition function.
-We say that such samples have an exceptional jump, i.e. there exists an index $1\leq \widehat{j}\leq k$ such that $(n_{\widehat{j}},z_{\widehat{j}})\notin A_N^+(0,0) \cup A_N^-(N,z)$, we will use $(n_i,z_i)_{i=1}^{k}\notin \textgoth{A}$ as a shorthand.
+We say that samples of this kind have an exceptional jump, if there exists an index $1\leq \widehat{j}\leq k$ such that $(n_{\widehat{j}},z_{\widehat{j}})\notin A_N^+(0,0) \cup A_N^-(N,z)$.
+We will use $(n_i,z_i)_{i=1}^{k}\notin \textgoth{A}$ as a shorthand.

 \begin{lemma} For every $x\in\R^2$ and $r>0$ we have